 The occurrence of market corrections followed by a trend of rising stock prices (bull market) makes way for the prices to soar even further, encouraging vigorous investment patterns.
 This is a classic indicator of a developing economy, wherein a well-performing stock market generated a positive impact on the GDP of the country as well.

-The first sign of an upcoming recession is a significant value drop of major indices associated with the foremost stock exchanges of a country.
-For example, in the event of a recession, the first warning sign is a massive fall in the Sensex and Nifty points, associated with Bombay Stock Exchange and National Stock Exchange, respectively.
+The first sign of an upcoming recession is a significant value drop in major indices associated with the foremost stock exchanges of a country.
+For example, in the event of a recession, the first warning sign is a massive fall in the Sensex and Nifty points associated with the Bombay Stock Exchange and National Stock Exchange, respectively.

 Looking back at the event causing a recession in India and its corresponding impact on the stock market of India, major bearish markets should be taken into account to develop a clear understanding –

-The stock market crash of 1929 was first marked the onset of the great depression, when a massive sales volume of approximately 12.9 million shares was recorded on 24th October 1929, which came to be known as Black Thursday marking the beginning of bear in share market.
+The stock market crash of 1929 first marked the onset of the great depression, when a massive sales volume of approximately 12.9 million shares was recorded on 24 October 1929, which came to be known as Black Thursday, marking the beginning of the bear in the share market.

-Also, immediate sale of securities leads to substantial losses on the part of investors, while withholding the same can be a profitable venture.
-In the long run, when the prices adjust to a bullish outlook (rising prices), the profitability of major operating companies increase significantly, which, in turn, ensures significant dividend pay-outs in the future.
-For investors looking to receive a steady periodic cash flow should opt for holding their investments in the future in the prevailing stock market bear for wealth accumulation in the future.
+Also, the immediate sale of securities leads to substantial losses on the part of investors, while withholding the same can be a profitable venture.
+In the long run, when the prices adjust to a bullish outlook (rising prices), the profitability of major operating companies increases significantly, which, in turn, ensures significant dividend payouts in the future.
+Investors looking to receive a steady periodic cash flow should opt for holding their investments in the future in the prevailing stock market bear for wealth accumulation in the future.